-Believe it or not things are happening all around you that could affect your business and revenue.
+Believe it or not, things are happening all around you that could affect your business and revenue.
 You have a high risk credit card merchant account for a reason.
-Maybe you are engaged in one of the high risk industries like e-cigarettes, adult dating sites, adult toys, credit repair or one of the myriad of other industries that are considered high risk.
+Maybe you are engaged in one of the high risk industries like e-cigarettes, adult dating sites, adult toys, credit repair, or one of the myriads of other industries that are considered high risk.

 If you have had to go overseas to find a processor you are paying top dollar for the service.
 It is a good investment of time to know about processes that could keep your chargebacks out of the danger zone.
 In simple terms, tokenization would help immensely.

-Currently when a customer makes a purchase you run their credit card number and maybe their CVV.
+Currently, when a customer makes a purchase you run their credit card number and maybe their CVV.
 The sale is approved.
 Two months later you get a report that the use of the card was fraudulent and even though the sale had been approved by the issuer, you are charged back for the sale.
-Not only are you assessed a chargeback fee, you have lost the revenue and you have lost the goods or services.
+Not only have you assessed a chargeback fee, but you have also lost the revenue and you have lost the goods or services.
 In short, you have lost a lot.

 The concept behind tokenization is that instead of sending encrypted words and numbers directly to the processor, another step enters the equation.
 The data is intercepted and a one-time-only token is encrypted.
 Rather than numbers and letters being transmitted to the processor, a token number is transmitted.
 That key and that key only can get into the token to get the information.
 This would be a huge step in stopping the theft of credit and debit card numbers at the source.
 When a large department store is hacked, the data is stolen as the card is swiped.
 Breaches are not found for months.
 Personal information would no longer be stored on the magnetic stripe thus eliminating this potential risk.